-As of March 31, 2018, the results of examinations into the Company's cross-shareholdings are as follows.
+As of March 31, 2019, the results of examinations into the Company's cross-shareholdings are as follows.
+Furthermore, each year, the Company verifies the economic justification and checks the qualitative significance of each individual stock through the Management Consultation Committee and reports its findings to the Board of Directors.

-- In terms of economic justification, each individual stock was examined as to whether revenues from dividends and related-party transactions exceeded the capital cost to the Company and it was confirmed that the majority of stocks subject to examination produced revenues that exceeded capital cost of the Company. - In addition to the above, the stocks were checked regarding their qualitative significance which confirmed the purpose of holding stocks that are to continue being held by the Company, such as the maintenance or strengthening of business relations with investees or expectations of collaboration and business synergies. - This also confirmed stocks that the Company should consider selling due to the dilution of the significance or justification for ownership, or other factors.
-Additionally, six stocks that were recognized as having a diluted significance for ownership were sold in fiscal 2017.
+In terms of economic justification, each individual stock was examined as to whether revenues from dividends and related-party transactions exceeded the capital cost to the Company and it was confirmed that the most of stocks subject to examination produced revenues that exceeded capital cost of the Company.

+In addition to the above, the stocks were checked regarding their qualitative significance which confirmed the purpose of holding stocks that are to continue being held by the Company, such as the maintenance or strengthening of business relations with investees or expectations of collaboration and business synergies.

+This also confirmed stocks that the Company should consider selling due to the dilution of the significance or justification for ownership, or other factors.
+Additionally, five stocks that were recognized as having a diluted significance for ownership were sold in fiscal 2018, and the sales amount was 2,187 million yen.